dominikseiz/Distributed-Chat-Application/README.md

-This project presents the results of a group work within the module "Distributed Systems" in the master course "Digital Business Engineering" at the Hermann Hollerith Zentrum (Reutlingen  University  of  Applied  Sciences)  in  Böblingen/Germany.
+This project presents the results of a group work within the module "Distributed Systems" in the master course "Digital Business Engineering" at the Herman Hollerith Zentrum (Reutlingen  University  of  Applied  Sciences)  in  Böblingen/Germany.
 The  goal  of  the project for the students is to implement a distributed system with concrete requirements.
 These  requirements  include:  dynamic  discovery  of  hosts,  implementation  of  voting